Last updated January 29, 2025.

 Telehealth providers operating in Colorado include:

 - The telehealth provider will ask you some questions to find out if medication is right for you and what kind you might be able to take.
-Tell the telehealth provider about any other medications, vitamins, or supplements you are taking as well.
+Tell the telehealth provider about any other medications, vitamins, or supplements you are taking.

 - If the provider recommends medicine, they will write you a prescription and send it to a pharmacy or infusion center near you.